gdrlab/cascaded-sqli-detection/README.md

 ## Troubleshot
 - if something goes wrong or you change the code, clean the installed folders and rebuild it:
     - ``` python setup.py clean --all ```
+## Release notes
+- Release (Under development - The current code)

+    - The original code required datasets with 'delimiter=three tabs'.
+This is no longer supported by Pandas data frame.
+So, It has been changed to support single tab delimited dataset.
+If you need to use the old code on the old datasets, you can use Release v0.0.12
+	- utils/clean-kaggle-sqli-dataset-and-split.ipynb file is created for cleaning Kaggle SQLi dataset and splitting it into train-test files.

+- Release v0.0.12

+    - This is the original , the first code from Rafi.